 Traditional Chinese Massage

-Traditional Chinese Massage uses two types of massage techniques: Tui na ( 推拿 ) which focuses on pushing, stretching and kneading the muscle; and Zhi Ya ( 指壓 ) which uses pinching and pressing at acupuncture points.
+Traditional Chinese Massage uses two types of massage techniques: Tui na ( 推拿 ) which focuses on pushing, stretching and kneading the muscle Zhi Ya ( 指壓 ) which uses pinching and pressing at acupuncture points.

 Swedish massage is the most commonly requested massage for relaxation.
-Swedish massage uses five styles of long flowing strokes to massage: Effleurage (sliding or gliding), Petrissage ((kneading), Tapotement (rhythmic tapping), Friction (cross fiber) and Vibration/shaking.
+Swedish massage uses five styles of long flowing strokes to massage: Effleurage (sliding or gliding) Petrissage ((kneading) Tapotement (rhythmic tapping) Friction (cross fiber) Vibration/shaking Swedish massage has shown to be helpful in reducing pain, joint stiffness, and improving function in patients with osteoarthritis of the knee over a period of eight weeks .
+It has also been shown to be helpful in individuals with poor circulation .

 Deep Tissue Massage

-Deep Tissue Massage is designed to relieve severe tension in the muscle and in the connective tissue (facia) and is often recommended for individuals who experience consistent pain or are involved in heavy physical activity.
+Deep Tissue Massage is designed to relieve severe tension in the muscle and in the connective tissue (facia) .
+Deep tissue massage is often recommended for individuals who experience consistent pain or are involved in heavy physical activity.
 This type of massage focuses on the muscles located below the surface of the top muscles.
+It is also not uncommon for receivers of Deep Tissue Massage to become sore or even bruised over the next few days .

 Shiatzu Massage ( 指 圧 ) uses pressure applied with thumbs, fingers and palms to the same energy meridians as acupressure and incorporates stretching.
 It also uses techniques such as rolling, brushing, vibrating, and grasping.
 Pressure can also be applied with the feet on the persons back, legs and feet.